Request Peer Review

 - Summary of Proposal [3800 characters | 1 page]

 - Detailed Description [max.
-6 pages, attached] including a timeline is highly recommended
+5 pages, attached] including the timeline [1 page] is highly recommended

-- Funds Requested from SSHRC with Budget Justification [2 pages]
+- Funds Requested from SSHRC with Budget Justification [pages from the IDG applic]

 - Research-Creation support material, if applicable

 - Most Significant Career Research Contributions, including publications [be sure to say *why* they are significant], previous SSHRC Funding [and what resulted from it] and contributions to Research Training [4 pages].

 - Bibliography / References Cited [max 10 pages]

 - Response to previous critiques [1 page / 3800 characters]

 - the research will trigger an environmental assessment under the CEAA

 - the research involves Aboriginal Research, or Research-Creation

 * Please be ready to send as complete an application as you can, on time.
 The peer reviewers are volunteering their time, and we try to respect their own needs for scheduling their workload.
 You will be asked to submit your application as a single document (PDF), according to the instructions provided at time of registration for peer review.